 Experienced hikers will tell you that no two hikes up the same mountain are ever the same.
-Which probably explains why some hikers are willing to climb the same mountains month after month, throughout the year, to experience the variety of weather conditions and seasonal changes that affect each climb.
+This probably explains why some hikers are willing to climb the same mountains month after month, throughout the year, to experience the variety of weather conditions and seasonal changes that affect each climb.

 - An official peak is a peak that is counted once on a hike from the beginning trailhead to the finish trailhead.
 Even though it may be passed over more than once in the course of the hike, it should be counted only once.

-- On a backpack trip, a peak can be counted once only.
+- On a backpacking trip, a peak can be counted once only.
 Unless of course, the backpacker goes all the way down to a legal vehicle trailhead, and turns around, and goes back.
 Or, goes back, via another legal vehicle trailhead and trail.

 Finishing might the Grid might seem like a daunting task only undertaken by fanatics, but you’d be surprised how easy it is to get hooked on attempting it.
-First you finish the 48 White Mountain 4000 footers.
+First, you finish the 48 White Mountain 4000 footers.
 Next, the Winter 4,000 footers.
 By then you’re helping other hikers finish their first 4,000 footer list and you notice that you’re piling up more hikes to the same peaks.
 At that point, it’s natural to expand your horizons and do the seasonal grid – bagging all 48 peaks in summer, autumn, winter, and spring.
 And so on.

 While challenging, there are a few tricks to consider when hiking The Grid.
 You are allowed to bag multiple peaks in one day, which makes hiking them much more manageable.
 For example, adjacent peaks such as Liberty and Flume; West Bond, Bond, and Bondcliff; and Galehead, North and South Twin are usually hiked on the same day.
-If you’re willing to do a little backpacking, it’s also possible to string together as a dozen or more peaks over a long weekend since the vast majority are bunched together on common ridge lines.
+If you’re willing to do a little backpacking, it’s also possible to string together as a dozen or more peaks over a long weekend since the vast majority are bunched together on common ridgelines.

 As for the White Mountain Grid Finishers, they are some of the nicest, most humble people you’ll ever meet.
 In addition to hiking, many are volunteer trail maintainers, lead hikes with local outdoor clubs, or are involved in local search and rescue efforts when people get in trouble in the mountains.
 They’re also a bit whacked, but I suppose you could say that about anyone who hikes regularly in the White Mountains. :-)